fatemeshafiee/oai-cn5g-nwdaf/docs/TUTORIAL.md

 # Make sure you are in the oai-cn5g-fed/docker-compose project repository
 cd oai-cn5g-fed/docker-compose

-# You can deploy 5G CN with or without NRF (scenarios 1 and 2).
+# You can deploy 5G CN only with NRF (scenario 1) and HTTP/2.
 python3 ./core-network.py --type start-basic-vpp --scenario 1
 ```